lucasloureiror/lucasloureiror/README.md

       c. <em>Python</em>: Understading how Django can build reliable products with extreme speed and the impact of data flow in business competitiveness.

-      d. <em>Node</em>: Understading the JS full cycle in a fast moving market and the advantages of using this method of development.